This smart speaker knows where you are in the room and focuses sound only at your ears

 At the time of listen to music, movies or just a call or video call, if we do not want to disturb the rest of the inhabitants of the house, we can choose to use headphones, both wired and wireless headphones, thus also having a higher degree of privacy.

 However, in recent years a new speaker technology is emerging known as directional that promise to maintain this greater degree of privacy without having to carry anything with you.
-It is not something new, in fact, some time ago we were able to test a prototype, but the approach that we are going to talk about today is undoubtedly the most innovative
+It is not something new, in fact, we were able to test a prototype some time ago, but the approach that we are going to talk about today is undoubtedly the most innovative

 It’s about the Noveto company and a new smart speaker they’ve called “N1”, whose reason for being is precisely to offer a behavior similar to that of headphones that offer us privacy when listening to music or calls and without having to wear them.